open-life-science/open-life-science.github.io/ols-2.md

 #### Gitter

-We have a public [Gitter](https://gitter.im/{{ site.gitter }}) channel that can be used by members who are not a part of the OLS program to contact the OLS team and community.
+We have a public [Gitter](https://gitter.im/{{ site.gitter }}) channel that can be used by members of the public contact the OLS team and community.

 #### OLS Google group